 But if they don’t, you may need to make changes that you had no idea were necessary.
 The best thing - your customers may very well suggest the changes that you need to make when telling you what they expect from your organization.

-Customer complaints will show you where you’re going wrong and where you need to improve.
+Customer feedback will show you where you’re going wrong and where you need to improve.
 They’ll direct your attention towards the parts of your customer journey that are broken, inefficient, or downright unnecessary.

 Listening to the voice of your customers allows you to streamline your customer journey.